 When people ask what made the biggest difference for Brynn I have a hard time knowing what to say.
 I do believe the VNS has had a benefit, especially on his depression.
 The Vimpat has had a wakening effect on his thinking and I believe it helps with the slow processing.
 The Onfi made a tremendous difference giving him about 50-60% reduction in Complex Partials.
 The Fycompa has stopped them from generalizing into Tonic Clonics as well as removed about half his Tonic Seizures.
 Altogether, he has gone from 4-6 seizures a week being a good baseline to his current 1-2 seizures a week.
 We will take that happily.
 He has lost over 40 pounds through watching his eating and being back in the country!
 We are so proud of him!

+..
 On June 25th Blue was surrendered to the Breeder the Trainer got her from.
 I had her accessed by a local trainer.
 He determined that she has an unstable temperament and should have never been placed as a Service Dog.
 He also said she posed a risk for biting our 5-year-old Daughter due to her temperament problems.
 We decided that was a risk we couldn't take.
 It took Brett five days to realize that Blue was not only gone but wouldn't be coming back.
 He has had a really hard time adjusting to life without Blue.
 The trainer agreed to let us place Blue with the Breeder, who says the Mom is a lot like Blue.
 It's no surprise really that one of the four puppies did not make it as a Service Dog.
 I have done a lot of research and have learned a lot over the past few weeks.
 The most staggering fact came from a fellow Mom's blog.
 Her Daughter received a Service Dog from another Service Dog Training facility and she stated that they "temperament tested over 100 dogs to enter 10 into the program.
 There were 5 graduates."
 Wow.
 Blue came from a litter of 8.
 Our trainer did not temperament test the 4 available female pups she trained until she picked them up at just past eight weeks of age.
 How many did she put out as Service Dogs to families like us?
 ALL FOUR!
 Not only impossible that 4 out of 4 could finish successfully as Service Dogs, but very irresponsible, just ask any trainer!
 She stated in an interview with NSDF, that she temperament tested the dogs before they are chosen.
 NSDF was our sponsor for Blue and the NSDF website states "Paws-4-Seizures, the seizure and multi-service dog placement program at National Seizure Disorders Foundation, is available to any qualifying individual with diagnosis of seizure disorder or multiple diagnoses requiring the assistance of a highly trained multi-service dog."
+Our Experience:

+10 Month old Blue was delivered on April 9th as a Service Dog listing Brett (10) as the handler.
+The trainer spent four days coming to our home to show us how to handle Blue.
+It was on the second day that we heard Blue Growl and Bark for the first time.
+We passed it off as dreaming because she was sleeping on and off at the time.
+When the older two boys would come downstairs to leave for work she would do the same.
+When my husband and oldest son would come in from work she would o the same sometimes.
 When we received Blue it took a full 10 days just to get her house trained, have to give ny husband credit here he questioned her training from day one because of this fact.
 We all knew with the first visitor to our home we had a big problem when she had to be taken outside due to growling and barking.
 The second visitor (a family) proved that we had persistence, no matter who it was she was going to react the same way.
 Imagine the horror that the "Service Dog" would cause if she were to bark and growl at paramedics coming to help one of the boys?
 When she growled and barked at a grocery store manager, that's when we knew we needed help, what use is a Service Dog when you can't even take it in public?
 We did everything we could do and were heartbroken to learn that she couldn't be "fixed" to really fit into our home even as a pet.
 We adopted a Basset Doxie puppy who Brynn has really taken a liking to, but Brett has not been able to bond with the puppy.
 We are looking into adopting a German Shepherd from a rescue.
 She happens to look exactly like Blue, she was malnourished and is even abnormally small like Blue.
 Not sure if we will get her, but that's the direction we are going at this time to help Brett with the loss of Blue.

 As for the trainer that trained Blue, I notified her of this problem with growling and barking on April 28th that occurred on the 27th with our realtor.
 She suggested good firm prong collar correction.
 We did that with second visitors on the 29th, again had to take her outside she would not stop.
 Notified her again on May 9th that she did it to the manager in the grocery and she said she would come show us some things.
 We decided to have her fixed, hoping that it would help to calm her down if the problem was hormonal.
 When Blue was spayed, the vet said that she had never been in heat and did not look to be close to having her first heat cycle.
 So all that time, every time something negative was happening the trainer would say "it's preheat" definitely was not.
 Meanwhile, I did a lot of research.
 She said that she would replace Blue on June 19th, I feel that we have been getting the run around ever since.
 We were supposed to get a photo of the Golden Retriever she was testing on Jul.
 6th and she explained on July 29th that dog wasn't going to work because she is too mouthy for Brett.
 So that's where we are in our Service Dog Journey.
 Sadly, I have heard from several families that have had bad experiences as well.